 Many databases use subject headings to index content.
 These are selected from a controlled list and describe what the article is about.

 A comprehensive search strategy is often best achieved by using a combination of keywords and subject headings where possible.

 In-depth knowledge of subject headings is not required for users to benefit from improved search performance using them in their searches.

 Note: Subject headings are often unique to a particular database, so you will need to look for appropriate subject headings in each database you intend to use.

 Subject headings are not available for every topic, and it is best to only select them if they relate closely to your area of interest.

-Sources for a 'sample set' may include:
+Sources for a 'gold set' may include:

 The above search strategy in a nested format (for use in a single search box) would look like: